 New or more stringent legal or regulatory requirements, or more restrictive interpretations of existing requirements, could adversely impact our business, results of operations, cash flows and financial condition.
 For example, from time to time, various regulatory authorities in Europe, the U.S. and other countries review the use of various ingredients in consumer products.
 Triclosan, an ingredient used by us in Colgate Total toothpaste, is an example of an ingredient that has undergone reviews by various regulatory authorities worldwide, both by itself and in the context of its use in specific products or types of products.
 In the U.S., Colgate Total toothpaste is subject to the FDA's rigorous New Drug Application ("NDA") process for safety and efficacy.
 Effective September 2017, the FDA restricted the use of 19 active ingredients, including triclosan and triclocarban, in antibacterial consumer soaps in the U.S. Our consumer soaps do not contain triclosan or triclocarbon.
 Some states and municipalities in the U.S. have proposed, and Minnesota has passed, legislation banning the sale of certain consumer products containing triclosan.
 The Minnesota legislation does not cover Colgate Total toothpaste.
-In November 2016, the Canadian government finalized its review of the potential human and environmental risks of triclosan, concluding that triclosan does not enter the environment in quantities or conditions that pose a danger in Canada to human life or health, and that triclosan is neither bioaccumulative nor persistent, but that triclosan could be entering the environment at levels that could potentially cause harm to some aquatic organisms.
+In November 2016, the Canadian government finalized its review of the potential human and environmental risks of triclosan, concluding that triclosan does not enter the environment at levels that could potentially cause harm to some aquatic organisms.
 The Canadian government is now working with stakeholders to ensure triclosan remains under a level it has determined to be safe, and we will participate in this process.
-Triclosan is also currently being evaluated under the European Union's Regulation for the Registration, Evaluation, Authorization and Restriction of Chemicals, which evaluation process is expected to take sev
+Triclosan is also currently being evaluated under the European Union's Regulation for the Registration, Evaluation, Authorization and Restriction of Chemicals, which evaluation process is expected to take several years to complete.